 |These tony chilies are often for sale at the Farmer’s Market.|

 In the late afternoons, we binge-watch Hannibal, another gory, bloody TV series, keeping us entertained for a few more hours each day.
 We’ve already gone through so many series with less blood and guts.
-We’re almost done with Big Brother All-Stars on CBS All Access for which we had to buy a month-to-month subscription.
-Even that, has become dull and boring.
+We’re almost done with Big Brother All-Stars on CBS All Access, for which we had to buy a month-to-month subscription.
+Even that has become dull.
 We’ll cancel that service as soon as the series ends.

 We miss shows like Schitt”s Creek (Netflix), The Americans (Amazon Prime, The Man in the High Castle (Amazon Prime), and many more we’ve already forgotten.
 If anyone has any suggestions, please send them our way.
 We prefer TV series with lots of seasons/episodes over those with only one or two seasons, leaving us with cliffhangers, never knowing if they’ll ever return in light of COVID-19.

-The only TV shows we keep on the TV here in the background in the morning in the Russian Network (RT) which is spoken in English with news from around the world.
-During the day, while working on our laptops, we keep the TV on, muted, to channel 509, Nat Geo Wild, so we can get a wildlife fix each time we look at the screen.
-We often point out special scenes to one another, when we happen to look up from our laptops.
+The only TV shows we keep on the TV here in the background in the morning in the Russian Network (RT), which is spoken in English with news from around the world.
+During the day, while working on our laptops, we keep the TV on, muted, to channel 509, Nat Geo Wild, so we can get wildlife fixed each time we look at the screen.
+We often point out memorable scenes to one another when we happen to look up from our laptops.

-Other than posting, correcting old posts, and managing finances, I spend little time on my laptop.
-Tom listens to his podcast, Garage Logic as mentioned a few days ago in this post.
+Besides posting, correcting old posts, and managing finances, I spend little time on my laptop.
+Tom listens to his podcast, Garage Logic, as mentioned a few days ago in this post.
 He also continues with his extensive research on Ancestry.com and other historical sites of interest to him.
-From time to time he checks out Facebook which I don’t do much other than to post a link to our most current post, see what’s happening with family and friends, and of course, in Marloth Park.
+From time to time, he checks out Facebook, which I don’t do much other than to post a link to our most current post, see what’s happening with family and friends, and of course, in Marloth Park.